 - the organisation of anti-corruption activities

-- supervision related to public procurement, competition and government support.
+- supervision related to public procurement, competition and state aid.

 Automation of public administration